rjwatro/meeting-room-math/README.md

 conjecture.
-More specifically, we implemented a simple greedy algorithm for assigning professors to chairs and then exhaustively tested it, hoping that the counterexamples generated might provide some insight into creating a correct algoirhtm.
+More specifically, we implemented a simple greedy algorithm for assigning professors to chairs and then exhaustively tested it, hoping that the counterexamples generated might provide some insight into creating a correct algorithm.